eda-ricercatore/gulyas-scripts/notes/python.md

 		* Can include an **else** clause that is executed when the loop completes execution (under normal circumstances).
 	- for statement \cite[Appendix B, pp. 570]{Hetland2005}
+		* Can include an **else** clause that is executed when the loop completes execution (under normal circumstances).
 	- try statement \cite[Appendix B, pp. 570]{Hetland2005}
 	- function definitions \cite[Appendix B, pp. 570]{Hetland2005}
+		* Create function objects
+		* Bind global or local variables to these function objects.
 	- class definitions \cite[Appendix B, pp. 570]{Hetland2005}
+		* Create class objects
+		* Bind global or local variables to these class objects.